-During the summer term prior to a child's entry into reception, the following procedures have been put into place to ensure successful transition.
+During the summer-term prior to a child's entry into Reception, the following procedures in place to ensure successful transition.

-- Parents are invited to a welcome meeting to ensure they know about school procedures, allocation of classes and any concerns they may want to express. - Parents also receive a welcome pack with essential information to make transition as smooth as possible for children and parents. - Parents are encouraging to complete an 'All about me book', which is used to support transition in the Autumn term. - Staff visit pre-schools to meet the children in their own setting and talk to the settings via telephone conversations. - F2 Lead and SENDCo attend transition meetings for children with specific needs. - Children and parents are invited to a coffee morning, where the children have opportunities to visit their new classroom and meet the staff. - Year 5 children are buddied up with the new children which forms part of our big friend, little friend programme which runs through the whole of their time in F2. - Year 5 children make welcome booklets for their little friends which are passed over during the coffee mornings - Children requiring extra support will have additional visits (as required) regardless of their setting.
+- Parents are invited to a welcome meeting to ensure they know about school procedures, allocation of classes and to ask questions - Parents also receive a welcome pack with essential information to make transition as smooth as possible for children and parents. - Parents are encouraged to complete an 'All About Me' booklet, which is used to support transition in the Autumn term.

+- Staff visit pre-schools to meet the children in their own setting and talk to the settings via telephone conversations. - F2 Lead and SENDCo attend transition meetings for children with specific needs. - Children and parents are invited to a coffee morning, where the children have opportunities to visit their new classroom and meet the staff. - Year 5 children are buddied up with the new children which forms part of our Big Friend, Little Friend programme which runs through the whole of their time in F2. - Year 5 children make welcome booklets for their little friends which are passed over during the coffee mornings - Children requiring extra support will have additional visits (as required) regardless of their setting.
 Often these children will have been identified as requiring additional support.